OscarArroyoVega/Resume_Analizer_with_Langchain_2024/README.md

-# Resume Analyser, many LLMs consensus to reduce allucinations, bias and outliers.
-This is a ReAct Agent deno using Unify LLMs.
-Langchain as orchestrator.
+# Resume Analyser, many LLMs consensus to identify and reduce allucinations, bias and outliers.
+This is a multistep program (not a ReAct agent) that uses many LLMs to peform operations of classification and evaluation to then process the results with classical DS techniches.
+Langchain acts as orchestrator.
 June 2024

 [Demo](https://github.com/Sanjay8602/LLM-Resume-Analyser-using-Unify/assets/121057369/a645f849-4617-43db-8936-3a279787f03b)